SUNRISE in the COLUMBIA RIVER GORGE

 Upon arrival we'll scout the locations, exploring lighting and conditions.
 We'll discuss lighting quality, lighting direction, metering, exposing for the highlights, composition and perspective.
 This photo tour does not deep dive into basic camera settings.
 If you are interested in learning camera basics, F-Stops and Shutter Speeds 101 is for you.
 However, we will discuss the exposure triangle (aperture, shutter speed and ISO) and how to apply it when shooting landscapes and waterfalls.

-We'll cover how to find the sweet spot of your lens and discuss the difference between being "sharp" or "in focus".
-We review how to use manual focus, white balance and a cable release or self timer.
+We will review how to use manual focus, white balance and a cable release or self timer.
 If you are not already shooting in manual mode, I will help you make the transition easy.
-We work with a neutral density filter to create a desired blurred effect of the water and we discuss the use of other filters in landscape photography.
+We work with a neutral density filter to create a long exposure and the effect of smooth water.
+We also discuss the use of other filters in landscape photography.

-At the end of the photo tour, you will be sent an invite into Portland Photo Tour Forum.
-This is a group open only to those who have participated in a Portland Photo Tour and are interested in learning, inspiring and having fun with photography.
-Tag me on the images you post in the forum and I will give you feedback!
+At the end of the photo tour, you will be invited to join Portland Photo Tour Forum.
+This is a Facebook group open only to those who have participated in a Portland Photo Tour and are interested in learning, inspiring and having fun with photography.
+Tag me and I will give you feedback on your images!

 Using a self timer or cable release